felipap/creepy/mobile/README.md

 ## Troubleshooting

-"In debug, the app can't find or connect to the development server loading on my computer."
+### In debug, the app can't find or connect to the development server loading on my computer

 This may depend on the network situation.
 I found that I had to pull the phone camera and use the QR code to connect.
 And once that happened the app would reliably find the development server.

 Also make sure you're logged in to the Expo in the development-mode iOS app.